gaehlerm/SoftwareEngineering/README.md

 ### Copilot

-// figure out something else to ask copilot. git questions have already been answered before.
+// figure out something else to ask Copilot. git questions have already been answered before.

 // Copilot for CLI might change how we use the command line (and all its programs with it).
 Now you no longer have to use google to find the syntax, but you can use Copilot CLI instead. https://youtu.be/8_0DJ9FOlOM?t=787 https://youtu.be/pw0SH7AHIFI -> how does this work exactly?